 Sensory cartography is tracing the landscape with my ear.
 Listening with agency and intent is vital.
 I find a tone, more often than not, and build a track up from there.
 They are the starting blocks of my work.

-Political aspects, such as highlighting climate change, are increasingly prevalent but this isn’t new.
-The WSP have been highlighting the environmental problem for decades now.
-I think the ease that people can buy a portable recorder, or even just use their smartphone, to record an interesting sound has given rise to field recordings.
-It’s had a lot of press in the past five years and publications are now bursting out about Bioacoustics and sound art so I guess it’s catching on.
+Political aspects, such as highlighting climate change, are increasingly prevalent, but this isn’t new.
+The WSP has been highlighting the environmental problem for decades now.
+I think the ease with that people can buy a portable recorder, or even just use their smartphone, to record an interesting sound has given rise to field recordings.
+It’s had a lot of press in the past five years, and publications are now bursting out about Bioacoustics and sound art, so I guess it’s catching on.

 What is your chief enemy of creativity?